shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 What a superb motor! - built like a tank!!
 I've ridden 10,000 miles plus over the 5 years I've owned the BBSHD.
 No problems with it at all - no noises or issues.
 I gear 28/32 for hill climbing torque and I think that's the key to the BBSHD longevity - it likes to spin fast (all motors do :) ) - and that stops the internal nylon gear from melting!

+Gearing low - not only saves the nylon gear - it also saves the chain - I've had the same chain for 10,000 miles - zero damage to it - even on extreme hills (up to 35% grads).

+In fact a single gear setup, is perfect with BBSHD - no messing with derailleurs and all the problems they bring (they're just not up to spec to handle 2500w+).

 BBSHD pas sensor seems to have 24 magnets - so with 4x encoder reading that gives 96 discrete pedal positions.

 # Safety Lecture